Jlassi-Mohamed/AI-Powered-Chatbot/README.md

 1. Create a superuser account: `python manage.py createsuperuser`
 2. Access the Django admin panel at http://localhost:8000/admin
 3. Start building and testing your chatbot!
-## Usage Guide

-### Getting Started

-#### 1. Register or Login

-- Navigate to the application homepage
-- Click on **Register** to create a new account or **Login** if you already have one
-- Fill in your credentials (email, username, and password for registration)
-- Upon successful login, you'll be redirected to the chat interface

-#### 2. Language Selection

-The application supports both English and Arabic languages:

-- **At Login Page:** Use the language dropdown menu to select your preferred language
-- **In Application:** Access the language switcher in the navigation bar to change languages at any time
-- All interface elements will update to reflect your language choice

-#### 3. Starting a Chat

-To begin a conversation with the AI:

-1. Select your preferred AI model from the available options:
-   - **OpenAI GPT-4** - Advanced conversational AI
-   - **LLaMA** - Meta's open-source language model
-   - **DeepSeek** - Specialized AI model

-2. Type your message in the chat input field
-3. Press **Enter** or click the **Send** button
-4. The AI will respond based on the selected model

-#### 4. Managing Conversations

-##### Continue Existing Conversations
-- View your conversation history in the sidebar
-- Click on any previous conversation to resume where you left off
-- All messages are preserved and can be accessed anytime

-##### Start New Conversations
-- Click the **New Chat** button to begin a fresh conversation
-- Each conversation maintains its own context and history
-- You can switch between multiple conversations seamlessly

-#### 5. User Profile and Interests

-The application automatically analyzes your conversations to personalize your experience:

-##### View Your Profile
-- Click on your username or profile icon in the navigation bar
-- Access your account settings and personal information

-##### Automatic Interest Detection
-- The system automatically generates interest tags based on your conversation topics
-- Examples of interests include: "football", "politics", "technology", "health", etc.
-- These interests help personalize your AI interactions
-- View your interests by navigating to the **Interests** section in your profile

-### Tips for Better Conversations

-- **Be specific:** Clear and detailed questions get better responses
-- **Provide context:** Help the AI understand your needs by giving relevant background
-- **Try different models:** Each AI model has unique strengths
-- **Use follow-ups:** Continue the conversation to dive deeper into topics

-### Privacy and Data

-- All conversations are securely stored and linked to your account
-- Only you can access your conversation history
-- Interest tags are generated automatically and privately
-- You can delete conversations at any time
 ## API Documentation

 ### Authentication Endpoints